stefanofa/awesome/TOPICS.md

 ## content-management

-*   [payloadcms/payload](https://github.com/payloadcms/payload) - The best way to build a modern backend + admin UI.
-No black magic, all TypeScript, and fully open-source, Payload is both an app framework and a headless CMS.
+*   [payloadcms/payload](https://github.com/payloadcms/payload) - Payload is the open-source, fullstack Next.js framework, giving you instant backend superpowers.
+Get a full TypeScript backend and admin panel instantly.
+Use Payload as a headless CMS or for building powerful applications.

 ## content-management-system

-*   [payloadcms/payload](https://github.com/payloadcms/payload) - The best way to build a modern backend + admin UI.
-No black magic, all TypeScript, and fully open-source, Payload is both an app framework and a headless CMS.
+*   [payloadcms/payload](https://github.com/payloadcms/payload) - Payload is the open-source, fullstack Next.js framework, giving you instant backend superpowers.
+Get a full TypeScript backend and admin panel instantly.
+Use Payload as a headless CMS or for building powerful applications.

 *   [tinacms/tinacms](https://github.com/tinacms/tinacms) - A fully open-source headless CMS that supports Markdown and Visual Editing

 ## express

-*   [payloadcms/payload](https://github.com/payloadcms/payload) - The best way to build a modern backend + admin UI.
-No black magic, all TypeScript, and fully open-source, Payload is both an app framework and a headless CMS.
+*   [payloadcms/payload](https://github.com/payloadcms/payload) - Payload is the open-source, fullstack Next.js framework, giving you instant backend superpowers.
+Get a full TypeScript backend and admin panel instantly.
+Use Payload as a headless CMS or for building powerful applications.

 *   [smakosh/roll-your-own-auth](https://github.com/smakosh/roll-your-own-auth) - Copy & paste code to roll your own auth easily and for free